elliotmangini/blog-agile-01/README.md

 We can use a <strong>Scrum Board</strong> to visualize everything on the Sprint Backlog, showing all items during the daily scrum, and made available to all members of the team.

-Typically this board is organized into "to do", "started", and "finished" sections (like a kanban board).
+Typically this board is organized into "to do", "started", and "finished" sections (like a Kanban board).

 We look at the Scrum Board during our daily Scrum Meetings, and there is a strong emphasis on communicating to team members any areas we may be stuck-- however the daily meeting is not a setting for resolving these issues, that can be done afterwards in smaller groups or pairs.